David Bunevacz: Legal and criminal cases

 Attorney James Robert Moriarty and The X-Law Group sued Bunevacz and his father Joseph Bunevacz in Los Angeles Superior Court on behalf of ticket reseller Gene Hammett and Action Seating Inc. for a sum in excess of 10 million dollars.
 Hammett claimed in his pleadings that David Bunevacz sold him 17,000 tickets to the 2010 Vancouver Winter Olympics that never materialized.
 Hammett alleged that the Bunevacz's led him to believe that the tickets were coming from several National Olympics Committees and their official ticket agents in Europe.
 After three years of litigation a confidential settlement was reached.

 On August 23, 2016, the Los Angeles County District Attorney's Office filed a nine-count Felony Complaint against Bunevacz alleging in Counts 1 through 3 felony violations of Penal Code section 487(a) [Grand Theft], alleging in Counts 4 through 6 felony violations of Corporations Code section 25110-25540(a) [Unlawful Sale of Securities], and alleging in Counts 7 through 9 felony violations of Corporations Code section 25401-25540(b) [Fraudulent and Prohibited Securities Practices].

 On March 22, 2017, Bunevacz entered a "No Contest" plea to Counts 5 and 6 of the Felony Complaint, and was therefore convicted on those counts.
 He was sentenced to 3 years Formal Probation, 360 days in the Los Angeles County Jail, and 300 hours of Community Service.

-On April 5, 2022, Bunevacz was taken into custody pursuant to a complaint filed on March 30,2022, that charges him with one count of wire fraud.
+On April 5, 2022, Bunevacz was taken into custody pursuant to a complaint filed on March 30, 2022, that charges him with one count of wire fraud.
 Bunevacz allegedly provided investors with forged documents for various businesses – “CB Holding Group Corp.” and “CaesarBrutus LLC,” among others – which he claimed were involved in the sale of vape pens containing cannabis products such as CBD oil and THC.
 The documents included bank statements, invoices and purchase orders – to support his claims of the businesses’ success and the need for investor funds.
 Bunevacz pleaded guilty on July 18, 2022 to one count of securities fraud and one count of wire fraud.
 Both crimes carry a statutory maximum penalty of 20 years in prison.
 Bunevacz was sentenced on November 21, 2022 to 17 years and six months in federal prison.

 Personal life

-He married Filipino actress, model and author Jessica Rodriguez in October 2000.
-The family resides in Los Angeles with their three children Hayca, Grant, and Breanna Bunevacz.
+"He married Filipino actress, model and author Jessica Rodriguez in October 2000.
+They currently reside in Los Angeles with their three children named Hayca, Grant, and Breanna Bunevacz.".